Written by AZoMMar 26 2004

-Gold is a soft metal with a characteristic yellow color, and is also the most malleable and ductile of all elements.
-Except for aqua regia", HNO3/HCl, gold is not affected by to water, air, acids, and alkalis.
+Gold is a soft metal with a characteristic yellow color.
+It is also the most malleable and ductile of all elements.
+Except for aqua regia", HNO3/HCl, gold is not affected by water, air, acids, and alkalis.
 The fact that this metal is chemically unreactive means that it is usually found in its natural state.

-It is a good electrical and thermal conductor and has excellent reflective properties to both infrared and light.
+Gold is a superior electrical and thermal conductor and has excellent reflective properties to both infrared and visible light.
 It is found in the earth's crust with an abundance of 0.0011 ppm.

-Gold is also used as a decorative medium as well as a heat reflecting coating for glass.
+It is a crucial material in the electronics and computer industries, used in computers, jet engines, spacecraft, communications equipment, and many other key products.
+Gold is also used as a decorative medium as well as a heat-reflecting coating for glass.

-The purity of gold is expressed in carats, often abbreviated to ‘ct’ of ‘K’ in the USA and some other countries.
+Gold purity is expressed in carats, often abbreviated to ‘ct’ of ‘K’ in the USA and some other countries.
 Pure gold has a purity of 24 carats.
 Various other purities exist that are measured relative to 24 carats.
-These are summarised in the table below.
+These are summarized in the table below.

 Table 1.
 The relationship between gold content (by weight), its carat rating and hallmark rating for standard gold alloys.